MDNA (album): Commercial performance

-MDNA received the largest number of pre-order of the album at the iTunes Store since it was announced in February 2012.
+MDNA received the largest number of album pre-orders on the iTunes Store since it was announced in February 2012.
 According to the International Federation of the Phonographic Industry (IFPI), MDNA was the twelfth best-selling album of 2012 globally with sales of 1.8 million copies.
 As of March 2014, it has sold over two million copies worldwide.

 In the United States, the album debuted at number one on the Billboard 200 with 359,000 copies sold, making it Madonna's biggest first-week sales since Music (2000).
 It became Madonna's eighth chart-topper and her fifth consecutive studio album to debut at number one.
-The album's sales were aided by her tour audience, who had an option to receive the release as part of their ticket purchase.
+The album's sales were aided by her tour audience, who had the option to receive the release as part of their ticket purchase.
 Around 185,000 copies of the first-week sales reportedly came from the album-ticket bundling.
 The next week, the album descended to number eight with sales of 48,000 copies or 86.7% decline, making it the then-largest second-week percentage sales drop for a number-one debuting album of the Nielsen SoundScan era.
 The album was present on the Billboard 200 for a total of 13 weeks and was certified gold by the Recording Industry Association of America (RIAA), for shipment of 500,000 copies.
 As of February 2015, it had sold 539,000 copies in the United States.
 In Canada, MDNA debuted at number one on the Canadian Albums Chart, selling 32,000 copies in its first week.
 The album also debuted at number one in Brazil and was certified double platinum by the Associação Brasileira dos Produtores de Discos (ABPD) for sales of 80,000 copies.